To Request an Action Plan to address Low Back Pain Click Here

 The problem develops when the stress does not allow the body to respond in a positive manner.
-When the body cannot adapt to these forms of stress, the muscles tense and the corresponding vertebrae the muscles attach to will be pulled out of their normal position (Subluxation), thus creating pressure on the nerves protected by the vertebrae, resulting in a blocking of communication and a loss of normal function.
+When the body cannot adapt to these forms of stress, the muscles tense and the corresponding vertebrae the muscles attach to will be pulled out of their normal position (Subluxation), thus creating pressure on the nerves protected by the vertebrae, resulting in blocking of communication and a loss of normal function.
 And if not properly addressed to its complete cause, the condition will be slow to go away, if it actually goes away at all.

 Physical Stress: the physical actions we take when walking, running, sitting, driving, sleeping and interacting with life.
 Does your body feel stressed because of a lack of proper physical conditioning?
 Is your posture perfect, or do you slouch?
-Do you spend more time in front of a desk then in being out and moving?
+Do you spend more time in front of a desk than in being out and moving?
 Do you exercise regularly?
 If you do, do your muscles get sore after your workout or after doing a new activity?
 If you said yes to any of those questions, you most likely suffer from the effects of Physical Stress.

 Chemical Stress: We live in a sea of toxins.
 We are exposed to greater than 80,000 different chemicals every week simply by living.
-Less then 20,000 of them are regulated by the FDA.
-We get exposed to these chemicals through our foods we eat, the water that we drink and the air that we breathe.
+Less than 20,000 of them are regulated by the FDA.
+We get exposed to these chemicals through the foods we eat, the water that we drink and the air that we breathe.
 As a result, our body will tend to surround these toxins in a layer of fat and store them away from your vital organs and glands.
 This is one of the biggest contributors to obesity.
 Is it possible for you to avoid the effects of these chemical toxins?
 If you said NO, you most likely suffer from the effects of Chemical Stress.